This session provides you with a practical approach to

 Tailored Advice for accelerating your business growth in Diagnostics Sector

 You can find various diagnostics experts on this platform to help you accelerate the growth of your business: Investment, Intellectual Property, Market Access, Regulation, Reimbursement.

 Access to investor-ready planning and business support for SMEs

 The experts from the partner regions, are service providers and researchers specialised in the diagnostics sector.
 SMEs can receive a voucher for a service as part of the Fast-Track Programme.

-Detailed information can be found via the following links.
+- Detailed information can be found via the following link.

 The Business Growth Programme provides tailored support for SMEsRead full Business Growth service description and apply